 If you don’t feel confident on a moped, but like to drive, then you can rent a car typically for a great price on the island.
 Again, since the roads are pretty self explanatory, driving shouldn’t be any more or less complicated than a moped.

-Taxis are also available all over Koh Samui.
+Taxis are also available in Koh Samui.
 These are a good option in the evenings if you plan on catching the sunset with a few cocktails.
-You can negotiate a deal with the taxi driver, but being foreign, it’s natural you’re going to be charged a little bit extra.
+You can negotiate a deal with the taxi driver, but being foreign, you’re going to be charged a little bit extra.

 When to visit Koh Samui